Greater Pittsburgh Soap Box Derby

 the efforts of the Works Progress Administration (WPA), Derby Downs became a reality.

-Each year since, with
+Each year since,

-to Akron with racers they have built and driven to victory in their home communities.
+gone to Akron with racers they have built and driven to victory in their home communities.

 THE GOALS OF THE SOAP BOX DERBY